 Pius XII (1947) laid down that the Form in the (then) Roman Pontifical for consecrating a Bishop was Comple in sacerdote tuo ministerii tui summam etc..

 (1) Are you quite sure, O thou sedevacantist, that this is explicit enough?
-If I have up my sleeve (I'm not saying I do) an example of a medieval pope who, already a bishop, had this read over him when he was promoted to the See of Peter, would you conclude that it was too vague to signify the Episcopate?
+If I have up my sleeve (I'm not saying I do) an example of a medieval pope who, already being a bishop, had this read over him when he was promoted to the See of Peter, would you conclude that it automatically became too vague to signify the Episcopate?
 If not, why not?

 (2) And if I have up my sleeve early manuscripts of this prayer (I'm not saying I do) which read mysterii rather than ministerii, will this variant still be explicit enough for you?
 If not, will you admit that very many medieval bishops, consecrated with the use of this form, were not validly consecrated, including almost certainly many popes?
 If not, why not?

 (3) And if I have up my sleeve (I'm not saying I do) a medieval rite of presbyteral ordination in which that same formula was used to ordain a mere priest, would you still be consistent enough to advance the argument that the words, since they were used in a context other than episcopal consecration, manifestly do not univocally signify the episcopate?
 And that therefore most, if not all, medieval and later Western bishops were not validly ordained?
 If not, why not?